hpcarcher/2014-07-21-cranfield/archer/sessions/Test.md

 * Unit tests test small individual functions.
 * Researchers inherit large codes, which may not have any tests.
-* Where does one start with a unit test?
+* Where to start with a unit test?
 * Evolve tests from the outside-in.
-* [Software Sustainability Institute](http://www.software.ac.uk) project to introduce a test framework for [FABBER](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FABBER) C++ image analysis software.
+* [Software Sustainability Institute](http://www.software.ac.uk) initial test framework for [FABBER](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FABBER) C++ image analysis software.
-* EPCC and the Colon Cancer Genetics Group (CCGG) of the MRC Human Genetics Unit at the Western General optimised and parallelised FORTRAN genetics code.

 End-to-end tests and Python
 ----------------------------

-`wordcount.py` takes in a text file and outputs a data file with words and their frequencies.
+Count the words in a text file and output their frequencies:

+    python wordcount.py books/war.txt war.dat"

+Question: what is possibly the simplest test we could do?

+Answer: check there is an output file produced for a valid input file

 Use Python to write end-to-end tests.
 Program being tested does not have to be Python.
-Could use the same approach using shell scripts for end-to-end tests.
+Can use the same approach using shell scripts.

-Question: what is possibly the simplest test we could do?

-Answer: check there is an output file produced for a valid input file.

 Create `test_wordcount_end_to_end.py`: